Behind the Scenes: Let’s Take It One Straw At A Time

 In this case, we teach kids to take on big questions and problems one straw at a time!

 For kids ages 7-10, Marvelous Machines and Mechanisms is a fun-packed, play-based, hands-on introduction to the world of robotics, hardware, and engineering!
-Construct structures using Strawbees and then program it with a microcontroller known as the Quirkbot!
+Build structures using Strawbees and then program it with a micro-controller known as the Quirkbot!

 Build amazing inventions like these:

 With basically just straws:

 Let’s find out.
-We take you behind the scenes below with Swe & Shawn, our curriculum developers (or Rocket Launchers as we call them) who designed this introductory camp.
+We take you behind the scenes below with Swe & Shawn, our curriculum developers (or Rocket Launchers as we call them) who designed this beginner-friendly camp.

 “It started with the product team playing with and testing out different toys earlier in January.
 We found that we enjoyed Strawbees a lot.
 It has a lot of potential…you can teach physics, molecular structure, mechanics.

 It really is!
 Here’s our 3 step guide to building your first structure with Strawbees:

 Step 1: Grab a straw (any plastic one will do, we use 100% recyclable and reusable straws because, duh.), grab a Strawbee and join ’em up.

 Step 2: This is what a Quirkbot looks like.
 It’s a mini microcontroller board which can be programmed and used with various LEDs, sensors, and motors to build a robot.

 Step 3: Use a simple block-based interface similar to Scratch to program your Quirkbot.

 Step 4: Straws + Strawbees + Quirkbot = Tada!
 You’ve just built your own robot.

 “It’s really easy to prototype.
 You can build a model of something interesting like the Art Science Museum even.
 You just need straws of different lengths, the connectors are all provided in the kit.